 Just about anything that we buy today can be rationalized as being something we need.
 We like to play out scenario’s in our heads, telling ourselves that we would love to NOT buy something, but we just can’t avoid it because we require it for X, Y, or Z. This is mostly due to the hectic lives that most of us lead.
 In doing so we are able to justify spending money more frivolously because we “deserve it” because we’ve worked so hard.
 In fact, this is exactly why in 1926 Henry Ford gave his employees Saturday’s and Sunday’s off from work.
 He wanted to make sure that his employees had the time to buy his cars.
 There’s nothing wrong with this in and of itself.
 The problem arises when we aren’t able to step away from this.
 When we are no longer in control of our actions and thinking our decisions through and instead are always “bouncing” off of our discontent with our lives, curing it through shopping, alcohol, greasy food, television, pornography or any of the other countless distractions we have at our disposal.

 This is The Materialist Trap.
 The false belief that by spending money, we are able to make up for the time that was lost in earning it.

-It’s seems almost as if it is all perfectly orchestrated to keep economic growth at the forefront of our priorities.
-We needn’t to be persuaded too much any more, shopping and overall consumption has become second nature to us.
+It seems almost as if it is all perfectly orchestrated to keep economic growth at the forefront of our priorities.
+We needn’t be persuaded too much anymore, shopping and overall consumption have become second nature to us.
 If shopping centers and/or internet access weren’t readily available to us 24/7, we most likely wouldn’t know what to do with ourselves, at least not initially because we are creatures of habit, we rely on consistency and predictability to keep us grounded.
 Have you ever taken a long vacation and found yourself ready for it to be over at some point?
 This is what I mean.

 Copyright © 2017 Sky Patterson